BlueNalgene/LaTeX_Guided_Course/_episodes/04-tables.md

 exercises: 00
 questions:
 - "How do I add a table to my document?"
 objectives:
-- "Learn how to make a bulleted list.
+- "Learn how to make a bulleted list"
 - "Learn how to make an itemized list"
 - "Learn how to make a descriptive list"
 - "Know how tables are arranged in LaTeX"